drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 LETKF settings
 ~~~~~~~~~~~~~

-* REGULARIZING_FACTOR_GAMMA: An array of regularization factors, corresponding with ``OBSERVED_SPECIES``, which inflates observed error covariance by a factor of :math:`\gamma`.
+* REGULARIZING_FACTOR_GAMMA: An array of regularization factors, corresponding with ``OBSERVED_SPECIES``, which inflates observed error covariance by a factor of :math:`1/\gamma`.
 * OBS_COVARIANCE: An array of errors, either relative or absolute, representing uncertainty in observations.
 If error is relative, it is given as a decimal (0.1 means 10% relative error).
 If error is absolute, it is given in the square of whatever units the observations are in.
 Order is the same as ``OBSERVED_SPECIES``.
-For clarity, only diagonal observational covariance matrices are supported at this time.
+For clarity, only diagonal observational covariance matrices are supported at this time. **WARNING: THIS IS A COVARIANCE MATRIX.
+IF YOU'RE USING ABSOLUTE ERRORS, YOU HAVE TO SQUARE THEM BEFORE PUTTING THEM IN THIS FILE.
+TO BE ABSOLUTELY CLEAR, IF YOU HAVE AN ABSOLUTE ERROR OF 10 PPB, ENTER 100 IN THIS ARRAY.
+THIS IS A PAINFUL MISTAKE TO MAKE, SO DON'T LET IT HAPPEN TO YOU!** Relative errors are squared by CHEEREIO internally.
 * OBS_COVARIANCE_TYPE: An array of error types, given as strings reading either "relative" or "absolute", corresponding to each error value in ``OBS_COVARIANCE``.
 This tells CHEEREIO how to interpret the covariance data type.
 * INFLATION_FACTOR: :math:`\rho-1` from Hunt et. al. (2007).
 A small number (start with something between 0 and 0.1 and slowly increase according to testing) that inflates the ensemble range.
 In ensemble Kalman filters, uncertainty usually decreases too quickly and must manually be reinflated.
 * ASSIM_TIME: Length in hours of assimilation window.
 The assimilation window refers to the period in which GEOS-Chem is run and observations are accumulated; the data assimilation update is calculated in one go within this window.
 The data assimilation literature contains extensive discussion of this concept.